racdale/simple-perspective-model/README.md

 The code based on Frontiers in Psychology submitted by Rick Dale, Alexia Galati, and others.
 Full citation:

 Dale, R., Galati, A., Alviar, C., Contreras Kallens, P., Ramirez-Aristizabal, A., Tabatabaeian, M., & Vinson, D. W. (resubmitted).
 Slow, Not Second: Interacting Timescales in Perspective-Taking.
-Frontiers in Psychology.

 * **functions.R**.
 The core functions for running and plotting simulations.